acrucetta/mente/src/md/research_questions.md

 ## Open questions

 These are a list of questions I've stumbled upon while working or learning.
+As Paul Graham would say: *People think big ideas are answers, but often the real insight is in the question*

 ### Values
 - What does it mean to take responsibility for yourself and then for others?
 - How does one cultivate "civic responsibility" and practice your civic duties?
 - What are your civic duties?

+### Religion / Spirituality
+- How does believing in something strongly lead a human to achieving his goal?
+	- What is it in a strong dream that allow people to conquer
+	- What made Dave Chapelle a "dreamer"; why did other people with the same dream didn't get to his level of success

 ### Work
 - What makes a team develop high quality code?
 - What makes some people hard working?
 Is hard work a true differentiator?
 - What's the balance between hard work and leisure?
+- Why are some ideas overlooked?

 ### Trends
 - With the rise of AI/ML, what are key architecture components that are being neglected in new companies?